uikit/uikit-site/docs/pages/migration.md

 ***

+## Migration from UIkit 3.1 to 3.2: XXL to 2XL

+In UIkit 3.2 all Less variable which has `xxlarge` in their name got renamed that part to `2xlarge`.
+Just find and replace these Less variables if you are using a custom Less theme.

 ## Migration from UIkit 3.0 to 3.1

 UIkit 3.1 adds the `@deprecated` Less variable.
 By default, it is set to `false`, and deprecated classes are not compiled into the CSS.